RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

     ldapClientCertificateSecretName: ldap-client-certificate
 ```

-## Caveats
+## Known limitations

-- Redis Enterprise Software cannot currently resolve DNS names with a `.local` suffix.
+Redis Enterprise Software can't resolve DNS names with a `.local` suffix.
-  If your LDAP server is running within the same Kubernetes cluster and exposed via a Service object, avoid specifying addresses such as `openldap.openldap.svc.cluster.local`.
-  Instead, use short-form addresses such as `openldap.openldap.svc`.
+  If your LDAP server is in the same Kubernetes cluster and exposed via a Service object, **Avoid** addresses such as `openldap.openldap.svc.cluster.local`.
+Instead, **use short-form addresses such as `openldap.openldap.svc`**.